Traveling Salesman Problem (TSP) and How Tech Can Solve It

-Well, all these constraints give a clear insight that TSP is a real-world problem.
+All these constraints give a clear insight that TSP is a real-world problem.
 It is impossible to solve this challenge with even the best of your manual efforts.
-Thus, it is necessary to harness the power of technology to manage this TSP problem efficiently.
+Thus, it is necessary to harness the power of technology to manage the TSP problem efficiently.

 How does Artificial Intelligence technology help in solving the Traveling Salesman Problem?

 Modern enterprises want to attract customers by providing superior service.
 A customer that interacts with an enterprise for a business opportunity wants the business to value their needs.

 Most customers make business decisions based on how salespeople from an enterprise respond to their requirements.
 The crucial aspect that they look out for in a salesperson is whether they are able to be on time for business appointments.
 A salesperson that travels to multiple locations should ensure they attend business appointments on time.

 The Traveling Salesman Problem makes it way more difficult for salespersons to make their business appointments on time and reach their sales targets.
 With a lot of complexities involved in routes traveled, it is necessary for them to employ the right technology to counter them.
 Artificial Intelligence (AI) plays an active role in helping businesses counter route inefficiencies and solve TSP.